apache/tvm/docs/langref/relay_expr.rst

 expressions corresponds to a pure computation graph without control flow.
 Note that global and local variables are also part of the dataflow fragment.

-Constants
+Constant
 ~~~~~~~~~

 This node represents a constant tensor value
 (see :py:mod:`~tvm.relay.Value` for more details).
-The constants are represented as :py:class:`~tvm.NDArray`,
+A constant is represented as a :py:class:`~tvm.NDArray`,
 allowing Relay to utilize TVM operators for constant evaluation.

 See :py:class:`~tvm.relay.expr.Constant` for its definition and documentation.